pe2mbs/gencrud/USAGE.md

 #### index variable (optional)
 When set to a numeric value the field is included into list view, the value dertemines the order where the fields shall appear.
+Also when set the column is included in the search filter of the list view.

 #### css section (optional)